-What percent of the University’s energy use will the panels supply?
+What percent of the university’s energy use will the panels supply?

-The new solar arrays will generate an average of 15% of the energy use in the buildings where they are located.
+The solar arrays generate an average of 15% of the energy use in the buildings where they are located.
 The percentage varies from 1% to 58% depending on the size and energy intensity of each building.
-Overall, the new arrays will provide less than 1% of Washington University’s total electricity use, if you include the usage of all campuses.
+Overall, the arrays provide less than 1% of Washington University’s total electricity use, if you include the usage of all campuses.
 Keep in mind, the new arrays will be located on a fraction of available roof space on an even smaller fraction of potential sites.

-How much of the University’s energy use could be generated by on-site solar panels?
+How much of the university’s energy use could be generated by on-site solar panels?

 How were the sites selected?

-A series of factors were evaluated during the site selection process including roof size, roof age, shading, and building energy usage.
+A series of factors were evaluated during the site selection process including roof size, roof age, shading and building energy usage.
 One of the required factors was the presence of a dedicated utility account.
 A key piece of the project financing, the solar rebate administered by the electrical utility Ameren Missouri, was tied to each utility account and limited to $50,000 per account regardless of whether the account serves a single home, a small business or a campus.
 The Danforth Campus, consisting of over 60 major buildings, is serviced by a single Ameren account, significantly limiting the opportunity for inclusion of Danforth sites.
 Similar limitations applied at the School of Medicine.

 Why are the projects in increments of 25 kilowatts?

 Each account within Ameren Missouri’s territory was eligible to receive $2/watt of installed solar, up to a total of 25,000 watts or $50,000 of rebate per account.
 As a result, many Ameren customers, including Washington University, developed 25 kw projects, where possible, to access the available funding.
-A few WUSTL project sites, including North Campus, had multiple utility accounts, resulting in 50 kw or 75 kw arrays.
+A few WashU project sites, including North Campus, had multiple utility accounts, resulting in 50 kw or 75 kw arrays.

 What partners were involved in the projects?